Eiffel Tower travel guide

 The tower was built to celebrate the hundredth annual of the French revolution that took place in 1789.
 The famous Alexandre Gustave Eiffel’s company with two of its architectures Maurice Koechlin and Emile Nouguier is the designer and main contractor of this amazing landmark.

-The Eiffel tower since then has seen quiet a lot, from two world wars to various lovely occasions, and it is always there, in the heart of Paris, opening its arms for young and old, man and woman, all alike.
+The Eiffel tower since then has seen quite a lot, from two world wars to various lovely occasions, and it is always there, in the heart of Paris, opening its arms for young and old, man and woman, all alike.

 When to visit the Eiffel Tower